Jack Howe Memorial Tournament

 Over all I am looking for the most compelling argument.
 This can be several smaller points, or one or two very strong points.
 Most of all, always explain how your arguments relate to the topic in question.

-Hello!
-I coach debate at Flintridge Prep and Westridge School.
+coached debate at Flintridge Prep and Westridge School from 2018 - 2022

 email chain —-> firstname.lastname@example.org